 26) Loaded Potato Salad

-This potato salad is the one that arrives in a leather jacket.
-Once you combine the mixture with sour cream, some mayo, cheddar cheese, bacon, and scallions, it tastes like scoopable baked potatoes.
-I enjoy serving something acidic like pickles, coleslaw, or a salad with vinegar to balance out the rich dish.
-Even those who say they are “not that hungry” will find some space.
+This potato salad is what comes in a leather jacket.
+With the combination of sour cream, some mayo, cheddar cheese, bacon, and scallions, it ends up tasting like scoopable baked potatoes!
+I enjoy serving something more acidic; pickles, coleslaw, or a salad with vinegar will cut the richness of the dish.
+Even people that say, “I’m not that hungry,” will find room.

 27) Roasted Vegetable Pasta Salad

-Roasted vegetables provide depth to pasta salad and do not weigh it down.
+Roasted veggies add a lot of flavor to pasta salad without making it heavy.
 Roast a tray of tomatoes, peppers, onions (whatever’s around) until sweet at the edges, then mix with pasta and a garlicky vinaigrette.
-It seems like you put together a whole menu even if you were only half-listening to other people’s opinions about grilling.
-I’m always happy that it adds creaminess and saltiness in little pockets.
+You made a menu even though you were only half-listening to what others were saying about grilling.
+I’m glad it adds creaminess and saltiness in little pockets.

 28) Green Salad